xvviix/xvviix/README.md

 ## 🖼️ Projects, live

-Every site below is deployed on GitHub Pages — click the name to open it:
+Every site below is deployed on GitHub Pages — click on them to open it:

 <div align="center">